nuxeo/nuxeo-java-client/README.md

 **Java 6 & Java 7**

 Library must work on older Java versions.
-The goal is to be able to use `nuxeo-java-client` from application running in Java6 or Java 7.
+The goal is to be able to use `nuxeo-java-client` from application running in Java 6 or Java 7.

 **Light dependencies**